ps-tuebingen-courses/pl1-lecture-notes/src/04-desugaring/desugaring.md

 ## Desugaring

-You have already seen the basic structure of an interpreter by means of an interpreter for a language of arithmetic `Exps`:
+You have already seen the basic structure of an interpreter by means of an interpreter for a language of arithmetic `Exp`s:

 ```scala mdoc
 object AE {